Arak University of Medical Sciences: Arak School of Nursing and Midwifery

-Anesthesiology and Family Health majors transferred to School of par medicine since 1997.

-In midwifery major, associate degree became B.S degree since 2000.

-EMS associate degree major began in the second semester 2006–2007 with capacity of 30 students, as semi intensive course.
-Now, Nursing, Midwifery and Operating Room B.S degree majors and EMS associate degree major is establishing in the school.
-ICU nursing MA degree also has been established in the school since academic year 2010–11.

 Arak School of Health

 School of Health established in 2010, with separation Fight against Diseases-Health, Family Health, Environmental Health and Occupational Health associate degrees from School of par medicine, base on sanction of the Cabinet at provincial trip in 2008, and began its activities independently; and Fight against Diseases-Health and Family Health majors of associate degrees became Public Health continuous BA degree, since second semester of the academic year 2010–2011.

 History of health majors at Arak University of Medical Sciences goes back to 1998, with Fight against Diseases-Health and Family Health associate degrees.
 Added public health non-continuous and Occupational Health continuous BA degree in semester 2009–10, and Health Education MA degree since first semester 2011 to other majors of the school.

 Arak School of Dentistry

 Established in 2012 and has begun its activity by admitting 26 students which half of them are native students of Markazi province.
 Clinical Academic Groups:

 Oral and Maxillofacial diseases, Endodontics, Restorative and Aesthetic Dentistry, Orthodontics, Oral and Maxillofacial Radiology, Oral and Maxillofacial Surgery, Prosthetics, Periodontics, Pediatric Dentistry and Oral Pathology.